 4. How many lenders offer holiday let mortgages?

-Currently, I would say there are only eight properly active lenders in the holiday let mortgage market.
+Currently, there are only eight properly active lenders in the holiday let mortgage market.
 Of these:

-- Only four or five will lend to portfolio landlords, i.e. landlords with four or more distinct mortgaged buy to let properties.
+- Only four or five will lend to portfolio landlords, i.e. landlords with 4 or more distinct mortgaged buy to let properties.

-6. What price are holiday let mortgage rates for individuals?
+6. What price are holiday let mortgage rates for borrowers using Ltd companies?

 7. Which mortgage lender is best for holiday lets?

-In my opinion no one lender stands out from the crowd.
+In our opinion no one lender stands out from the crowd.
 Most will assess debt serviceability based on AST rental income not projected holiday let income.
-Many will require the borrower to have earned income of between £10,000 and £25,000; others may need £40,000.
+Many will require the borrower to have earned income of between £10,000 and £25,000 pa; others may need £40,000 pa.

-Whether you are a portfolio landlord or not, the banks will take into account leverage across your entire portfolio, including residential mortgage commitments.
-They will also take a close look at your personal expenditure, cross referencing tax returns and rental bank statements!
+Whether or not you are a portfolio landlord, lenders will take into account all your borrowing across your entire portfolio, including your home mortgage commitments.
+They will also take a close look at your personal expenditure, cross-referencing tax returns and rental bank statements!
 This means that if you are after high loan to value for a holiday let acquisition, unless you are a pro-footballer or barrister – forget it!

 8. Where can I get a larger loan for a holiday let?